DOVER KENT ARCHIVES

 Situated close by St. Ethelburga's Well, a sacred well in the village of Lyminge just off the church with the same name, the site of the well is marked on the 1876 OS map.

-The end of the house shows the date 1888 which is obviously when the pub was rebuilt.
+The end of the house shows the date 1888 which is obviously when the pub was rebuilt on the site of a previous build.

 The "Coach and Horses" was frequented by the board of Guardians at the harsh Elham Union Workhouse, where alcohol was strictly forbidden for the inmates.
 The Union closed its doors in the 1930s to be converted into old peoples homes.